bolzanoweierstrass/MovieRatings/README.md

 requirements:
 for now this works only on linux os, i will try to port to windows also in mean time

-it requires qt4
-for ubuntu and debian
+this requires qt4 for installing qt4 on ubuntu type the following in your terminal

   `sudo apt-get install python-qt4`

 that's all you need